-Despite the difficulties encountered in the Group's Mozambique operations throughout the year under review, RBR Group Limited ("RBR") maintained its focus and efforts on developing its services and profile in-country in order to maximise the significant opportunities that will materialise with the recommencement of ramp up and construction of the onshore facilities for the LNG projects in Cabo del Gado in the north in addition to the LPG expansion project to the south of the country in Inhambane.
+Throughout the year under review.
+RBR Group Limited ("RBR" or the "Company") maintained its focus and efforts on developing its services and profile in Mozambique in order to not only maximise the significant opportunities that will materialise with the recommencement of ramp up and construction of the onshore facilities for the LNG projects in Cabo del Gado, but also diversify its offering into other projects in differing parts of the country.

-The Company's plans remain unchanged, that is, to capitalise on these huge project opportunities by providing a comprehensive, integrated solution to the challenge of identifying, recruiting and upskilling local workers to accepted standards; accommodating them in purpose-built camps for training both on and off the job until they are deemed fully competent, and managing their employment and placement with client companies.
+Overall, the Company's plans remain unchanged with the focus being on providing a comprehensive, integrated solution to the challenge of identifying, recruiting and upskilling local workers to accepted standards; accommodating them in purpose-built camps for training both on and off the job until they are deemed fully competent, and managing their employment and placement with client companies.